cswaroop/clj-dcf/README.md

 # clj-dcf

-A Clojure library designed to ... well, that part is up to you.
+A Clojure library to listen to Oracle Database Change Notifications and do some real-time computation

 ## Usage

-FIXME

 ## License

-Copyright © 2013 FIXME
+Copyright © 2013 cswaroop

 Distributed under the Eclipse Public License, the same as Clojure.